 Rome hosted the opening match of the Euro 2020 football championship last Friday, beating Turkey 3-0 in a Group A match, preceded by a live performance from Andrea Bocelli and a spectacular fireworks display.

-The match was one of four Euro 2020 games being held in Rome, with the next match taking place on Wednesday 16 June when Italy take on Switzerland at 21.00.
+The match was one of four Euro 2020 games being held in Rome, with Italy beating Switzerland 3-0 on 16 June.

 The other two Euro games in Rome's Stadio Olimpico include another Group A match and a quarter final:

 Sunday 20 June - Italy vs Wales (18.00)

 Saturday 3 July - QF4: Winner 8 vs Winner 7 (21.00)